 Obedience classes – $70

 Perhaps not strictly necessary, but probably a good idea.
 She’s well behaved but far from perfect, and as a first time owner I have lots to learn.
-Thankfully, she’s not the worst dog in puppy school!
+Thankfully, she’s not the worst dog in the KarmaPets puppy school!
 And if we put her into agility training later on, she needs to have completed this course first.

 How much your dog costs to feed is going to vary.
 Leila eats about 2 cups of dry food a day.
 We started with a 15kg bag of kibble which was on deep discount – it cost about $30 but is normally closer to $50.
 I imagine this would have lasted 2 months if this was all she ate, but there’s still a bit left.
 We mix up her diet a lot, with some raw meat (which she absolutely loves), canned food and dog roll.